10 Reasons You Should Drive the Blue Ridge Parkway This Fall

 Fall in the Blue Ridge Parkway offers some of the best seasonal activities.
 During your road trip, you can enjoy apple picking in the high country or hang out at one of the many vineyards along the parkway.

 Some apple picking you can find around the Blue Ridge Parkway includes The Orchard at Altapass, Saylor Orchard, and Grandad’s Apples.

-Vineyards around the Blue Ridge Parkway to consider checking out are the vineyard at the Biltmore, Linville Falls Winery, and Grandfather Vineyard, and winery.
+Vineyards around the Blue Ridge Parkway to consider checking out are the vineyard at the Biltmore, Linville Falls Winery, and the Grandfather Vineyard and Winery.

 While in Asheville, you might also want to consider the many tours they offer around the city!

 When to See Fall Foliage on the Blue Ridge Parkway

 Generally, the best time to see fall foliage on the Blue Ridge Parkway is from mid to late October.
 Every year is different and depends on the weather and elevation but, definitely worth seeing!

 In 2020, we saw peak fall foliage on October 13th at Grandfather Mountain and the higher elevations, but in 2021, the peak started later.